fonoster/nodejs-service/README.md

 docker build -t fonoster/{service}:%%VERSION%% .
 ```

-Otherwise you can pull this image from docker index.
+Otherwise, you can pull this image from the docker index.

 ```
 docker pull fonoster/{service}:%%VERSION%%